uclab-potsdam/wanderer/README.md

 To edit or delete `Stories`, `Entities`, or `Images` click the respective buttons next to their label.

+¹ language options can be set in the config.
+² you can use full URIs and relative paths or make use of the `shorthands` specified in the config.

 ### Creating a Story-Diagram

 Open a story by clicking on its label in the list view.
 If you're in the `edit` mode, you'll find a toolbar at the left of the screen and an extendend video timeline at the bottom.